Car Rental in Saint Vincent (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, verify you have the temporary local driving permit (required for foreign licenses), check the vehicle thoroughly for existing damage, and confirm whether you're driving a right-hand drive vehicle on the left side of the road.
+Before driving off, verify you have a temporary local driving permit (required in Saint Vincent), check the vehicle thoroughly for existing damage, and confirm whether you'll drive on the LEFT side of the road as per local law.

-GPS coverage can be limited in rural areas - download offline maps beforehand and ask your rental agency for a local map, as many destinations are best found using landmarks rather than street addresses.
+GPS coverage may be unreliable in mountainous areas - download offline maps beforehand and ask your rental agency for a physical map, as local road signage can be minimal outside Kingstown.

-Mountain roads in Saint Vincent are narrow, winding, and often lack guardrails, with steep drop-offs and limited visibility around curves - drive slowly and use your horn before blind corners as locals do.
+Mountain roads in Saint Vincent are narrow, winding, and often lack guardrails, with steep drops and occasional landslides during rainy periods - drive slowly and stay alert on hillside routes.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners